Advance Your Career With a Concordia BSN

 Once a student is in the final semester of the Pre-Nursing Sequence, they can apply for admission into the School of Nursing.
 Transfer students may apply in the final semester of prerequisite coursework (as determined by their Concordia admissions counselor).

-The baccalaureate degree in nursing and the master’s degree in nursing at Concordia University Texas are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree in nursing degree in nursing at Concordia University Texas are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Our School of Nursing is approved by the Texas Board of Nursing (BON), a state entity that provides approval for more than 200 nursing education programs.
 Established in 1909, the mission of the Texas BON is to protect the public from unsafe nursing practices.
 Students successfully completing Concordia's School of Nursing program are eligible for licensure as a Registered Nurse (RN) in Texas after passing the NCLEX-RN exam.